DataDog/integrations-core/haproxy/README.md

 The recommended way to set up this integration is by enabling the Prometheus endpoint on HAProxy.
 This endpoint is built into HAProxy starting with version 2 (enterprise version 1.9rc1).
 If you are using an older version, consider setting up the [HAProxy Prometheus exporter][3], or alternatively set up the legacy socket-based integration described in the next section.

+To use Prometheus/OpenMetrics v1 instead of OpenMetrics v2, change the `use_openmetrics` option to `use_prometheus`, and change the `openmetrics_endpoint` option to `prometheus_url`.
+For more information, see the [Prometheus and OpenMetrics metrics collection from a host documentation][30].

 #### Prepare HAProxy

 1. Configure your `haproxy.conf` using the [official guide][4].